 Bourbon, a type of whiskey (yes, you read that right – they are family!), is distilled from a mash of at least 51% corn and aged in new charred oak barrels.

 Recognized by Congress as a distinctive product of the United States, and massively produced in Kentucky, this American favorite, can also go bad.

 How Long Will It Be Before My Bourbon Goes Bad?

 An unopened bottle of bourbon can defy time and be stored for decades, benefiting all the generations of drinkers to come.
 This indefinite shelf life is possible since there are no added artificial flavors in its distillery process – not even an ounce of sugar.
 No bacteria can ever penetrate it.

 However, its fate changes when the bottle becomes open.

-An opened bottle of Bourbon lasts roughly 1 to 2 years before it goes bad.
-The moment you take the seal off, air slowly creeps in and your Bourbon starts the oxidation process.
-The oxygen that leaks in causes the compounds of Bourbon to change.
+An opened bottle of bourbon lasts roughly one to two years before it goes bad.
+The moment you take the seal off, air slowly creeps in, and your bourbon starts the oxidation process.
+The oxygen that leaks in causes the compounds of bourbon to change.
 This explains why a glass left out in the open overnight tastes different in the morning.
 The more air there is inside the bottle, the faster the rate of oxidation.